About Brit on the Move ™

 Brit on the Move – The Blog

 My friends requested that I start this blog since they’ve wanted me to share information through emails or be the expert to book the vacations for their family’s memories.
-Knowing how important the good memories are for a family, this has been a great responsibility which I’ve enjoyed to make perfect.
+Knowing how critical, good memories are for a family, this has been a great responsibility which I’ve enjoyed to make perfect.

 I use a combination of strategies from collecting points, to using my timeshare, to offset travel costs.
 Typically, one portion of our trip will be free or almost free.
 For example free flights and pay for the hotel, or pay for the flights and stay in the timeshare.
 I’m not a nomad or a full-time traveler, but I’m an expert.
 I’ve mastered travel hacking and so can you!